 MS SQL Server is a fabulous product, but it does need some care and attention.
 We have found that many companies in today’s mid-market tier have grown faster than expected.
-Thus, they were very worried about their application development and security, but haven’t had the time to really tend to their database and SQL code structure.
+Thus, they were very worried about their application development and security, but haven’t had the time to tend to their database and SQL code structure.

-The purpose of this blog is to share with you a bit or our knowledge to help you begin the path for growth and success by optimizing your SQL Server.
+The purpose of this blog is to share with you a bit of our knowledge to help you begin the path for growth and success by optimizing your SQL Server.

 To send Queries to the SQL Server, the client calls the appropriate DLL to open connections, send queries, and receive results.
 After establishing a connection with the server, the client enters the SQL query string.
 Then the ODBC driver breaks the SQL string into a tabular data stream and passes the query to a Protocol-specific network library.
 The Network Library then converts the Tabular Data Stream into the underlying network protocol, breaks down the query statement into network packets, and routes them to SQL Server.